 \ A maximum of 3 credits in English as a second language (ESL) or English literacy development (ELD) may be counted towards the 4 compulsory credits in English, but the fourth must be a credit earned for a grade 12 compulsory course. \\ A maximum of 2 credits in French as a second language can count as compulsory credits.
 A maximum of 2 credits in cooperative education can count as compulsory credits. \\\ The 12 optional credits may include up to four credits earned through approved dual credit courses.

-2. If you started Grade 9 in 2024 or in later years.
+Diploma Requirements for students starting Grade 9 in 2024 or later years: